jwennerstrum1/CS598-FinalProject/README.md

 - `create-checkpoint.sh`: To prevent re-processing the same lines from the clinicial notes files, this file will split the input `csv` file based on the most recently processed row.
 It will create new `csv` files which should be moved into the `chunkssmall` directory before subsequent runs of `quickUMLS_getCUI.py`.
 - `combine-chunks.sh`: Combines several partially processed files into a single `*.csv.output` file.
 This should be run after processing all of the `*.csv` files and before `quickumls_processing.py` in step 2.5 of the original author's [repository](https://github.com/JamilProg/patient_trajectory_prediction/).

+## Mortality Prediction
+We experiment with the target task of mortality prediction in the `RunMortalityPrediction.ipynb` notebook.
+This notebook creates several combinations of hyperparameter settings and passes them to the author's mortality prediction function.
+Since model training requires an available GPU, my partner and I ran this script in Google Colab.